Your personal or confidential information is at risk!

 This will allow you to have more than one device connected to a VPN at the same time.
-It could be that you want to watch US Netflix on your PC but at the same time, your son wants to watch BBC iPlayer on their phone.
+It could be that you want to watch US Netflix on your PC but at the same time, someone from your circle wants to watch BBC iPlayer on their phone.
 This is where multi-device support comes in.

 3.All VPN companies say they don’t log whatever you’re doing online, but inevitably they collect some data.

 Some services record the day your account logged on, the amount of data you used, and delete anything else when the session closes.

 Others add things like your incoming IP address and the server you were on, and keep the data for a long time, several years in some cases.
 With the introduction of GDPR, however, you will be able to see these policies more easily.
 If privacy is your #1 concern, make sure to do the latest research on the privacy policies to see what they are.

 Often, these cheap deals may have restricted features or exclude taxes.

 Look for a ‘”Pricing’” link and read the small print.
 Also, consider purchasing a longer-term deal.
 A 2 or 3-year plan with a payment up front may sound scary.
 But it’s an investment in the long run.
 For instance, NordVPN’s 3-year premium plan costs $99.
 That’s equal to 1 year of ExpressVPN!
 You get the point.

 Once you’ve found what looks like the best VPN candidate for you, be sure to take it for a trial before you spend any big money.